denoland/wasmbuild/README.md

 deno task wasmbuild
 ```

+You can now try it out with `deno run mod.ts`

 Bindings will be generated at `./lib/<crate-name>.generated.js`.
 Import the
 `instantiate` function and call it asynchronously to get the exports: